Dr Barbara Mitra

 tel: 01905 54 2366

-Dr Barbara Mitra is the Course Leader for Media & Culture, as well as being joint Head of Department (English, Media and Culture).
+Dr Barbara Mitra is joint Head of Department (English, Media and Culture) and is a Principal Lecturer in Media & Culture.
 She has varied teaching and research interests and has published on issues relating to television, gender, advertising and children, and has become interested in social media, body image and eating disorders.

 Barbara's teaching includes specialist modules on gender and commercial issues of social media and she is also interested in the use of technology in relation to learning and teaching.
 She has spoken on local radio and schools on issues related to gender and body image, Facebook and television advertising and children.
 She has also made a number of films on various academic topics.

 Specialist Teaching Areas

 - Gender, social media, body image, eating disorders, television, children and media, advertising, teaching and learning, e-learning

 - Gender, body image, social media, eating disorders, advertising and children, television, in India